JoshIPT/ssh2all/README.md

 # ssh2all
 Run commands on multiple remote hosts over SSH
 ## Requirements
-PHP CLI and sshpass
+PHP CLI and sshpass are required.
 These can be installed on Debian-based systems by running:
 ```apt install php-cli sshpass -y```

 ## Configuration